GKA Home Page

 About Gary C. Kessler

-Gary holds a B.A. in Mathematics from Humboldt State University in Arcata, California, an M.S. in Computer Science from the University of Vermont, and an Ed.S. in Computing Technology in Education (CTE) from Nova Southeastern University in Fort Lauderdale, Florida, where he is currently pursuing a Ph.D.
-He is also a Certified Computer Examiner (CCE), Certified Information Systems Security Professional (CISSP), and Digital Forensics Certified Practitioner (DFCP).
-Gary is an associate editor of the Journal of Digital Forensics Practice and the associate editor-in-chief of the Journal of Digital Forensics, Security and Law.
+Gary holds a B.A. in Mathematics from Humboldt State University in Arcata, California; an M.S. in Computer Science from the University of Vermont in Burlington; and a Ph.D. in Computing Technology in Education from Nova Southeastern University in Fort Lauderdale, Florida.
+He is also a Certified Computer Examiner (CCE) and Certified Information Systems Security Professional (CISSP).
+Gary is the co-author (with Peter V. Southwick) of ISDN: Concepts, Facilities, and Services, 4th. edition (McGraw-Hill, 1998), the co-author (with David A. Train) of Metropolitan Area Networks: Concepts, Standards, and Services (McGraw-Hill, 1992), and has written more than 75 articles, papers, and book chapters.

 Gary's entire resume is also available!!